lucianosantos/Thunder-Force/README.md

 # Thunder Force

-Reviving an old game.
-I first coded in C++ + SDL1.
-Now I recreated a web version.
+Reviving an old game I first coded in C++ and SDL1.
+Now in a web version.

 ## Resources